 There is a vaccine for EEE in horses.
 The American Association of Equine Practitioners has the EEEvaccination list on their core list of vaccinations all horses should get.
 The list also includes vaccines for Western Equine Encephalitis, West Nile Virus, rabies and tetanus.
 Annual vaccinations for EEE should be done in spring before mosquito season.
 Work with your veterinarian to make sure your horses are getting the vaccinations at the time that is right for them.

 At Mosquito Squad of Southeastern Mass we offer additional prevention and peace of mind with a variety of mosquito control services.
-For your yard, our traditional barrier spray eliminates 85-90% of mosquitoes.
+For your yard, our traditional barrier treatment eliminates 85-90% of mosquitoes.
 For your barn or stables, a mosquito control misting system can offer continuous protection all season long with daily sprays for a more than 90% reduction in mosquitoes.
 Call today to find out the right mosquito control method for you.